-it simply means that you and your spouse choose to live separate lives while remaining legally married.
+Unlike a divorce, a legal separation does not mean the end of your marriage; it simply means that you and your spouse choose to live separate lives while remaining legally married.

 The intent of a legal separation is to work out an agreement and/or court order, for things like the division of your assets, child custody, visitation, and support.

 A legal separation is not a necessary step in obtaining a divorce.
 However, if the decision to divorce is made down the road a judge may decide that since you were satisfied with your legal separation agreement, the same arrangement should carry over to the divorce settlement agreement.

 Related Reading: Legal Separation Versus Divorce: An In-Depth Look